varunmadhavam/RTL_Design_With_SKY130/README.md

          endgenerate
       endmodule
       ```
-      The above will instantiate 8 and gate and make connections accordingly.
+      The above will instantiate 8 and gates and make connections accordingly.
 Much more scalable than writing all the individual instantiations separately.
 Yosys output is given below.
       ![](/src/img/genloop.png)
 # FAQs
 1. What is the significance of -lib while importing liberty file in yosys